ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ## CurveCP

 CurveCP {{CurveCP}} is a UDP-based transport security protocol from Daniel J. Bernstein.
-Unlike other transport security protocols, it is based entirely upon highly efficient public key primitives.
+Unlike other transport security protocols, it is based entirely upon highly efficient public key algorithms.
 This removes many pitfalls associated with nonce reuse and key synchronization.

 ### Protocol Description